 Soft Skills (abstract skills) are that parts of the job that deals with communication, time management, ability to work under pressure, relating to other people, conflict negotiation, self-awareness – basically, people skills.

-What researchers discovered is that the success of your job and your ability to grow within the job is based on 15% hard skills and 85% soft skills, with additional research showing that 80% of people who were terminated or failed at their job was because of a lack of soft skills.
+What researchers discovered is that the success of your job and your ability to grow within the job is based on 15% hard skills and 85% soft skills, with additional research showing that 80% of people who were terminated or failed at their job was because of a lack of soft skills (or lack of soft skills training, if you wish).

 LinkedIn CEO, Jeff Weiner recently talked about the results of a LinkedIn 2018 Skills Gap survey, saying: